- Written by Dr.Mehmet Demircioglu

 The frontal area is the part of the scalp most people see first.
-It frames the face, changes the shape of the forehead, and affects how a man looks in conversation, photographs, and normal social life.
+It frames the face, changes the shape of the forehead, and affects how a person looks in conversation, photographs, and normal social life.
 A natural frontal result can make the whole face look more balanced even if the crown is still thinner.

 The frontal third often gives more cosmetic value for the grafts used.
 If I spend too many grafts in the crown too early, I may weaken the ability to create a strong front later.
 That is not a small mistake.
-It can affect the patient for life.
+It can affect the result for life.

 If the donor is excellent, the hair is thick, the crown is small, and the frontal area is already stable or already treated, the discussion changes.
 But when donor supply is limited, the front usually deserves first priority.